aws-samples/amazon-sagemaker-immersion-day-for-research/1. No_Code_ML_Using_SageMaker_Canvas/Readme.md

 Hospital readmission is an important contributor to total medical expenditures and is an emerging indicator of quality of care.
 Diabetes, similar to other chronic medical conditions, is associated with increased risk of hospital readmission.

-The sample dataset we are going to use in this lab is a sampled version of the "Diabetes 130-US hospitals for years 1999-2008 Data Set"
+The sample dataset we are going to use in this lab is a sampled version of the "[Diabetes 130-US hospitals for years 1999-2008 Data Set](https://archive.ics.uci.edu/ml/datasets/diabetes+130-us+hospitals+for+years+1999-2008)"

 (Beata Strack, Jonathan P. DeShazo, Chris Gennings, Juan L. Olmo, Sebastian Ventura, Krzysztof J. Cios, and John N. Clore, “Impact of HbA1c Measurement on Hospital Readmission Rates: Analysis of 70,000 Clinical Database Patient Records,” BioMed Research International, vol. 2014, Article ID 781670, 11 pages, 2014. ).
 It contains historical data including over fifteen features with patient and hospital outcomes.
 The dataset contains approximately ~50,000 rows

 ##  Import the dataset in Canvas and Create model

 The first step is to download the sample dataset.
-You can download it from [here](diabetic-readmission.csv)
+You can download it from [here](diabetic-readmission.csv) to your laptop/local machine.

 In SageMaker Canvas, select 'Datasets' from the menu on the left and then click on 'Import'.
 Click on the 'Upload' button and the drag and drop the diabetes-readmission.csv file you've just downloaded, then click Upload at the bottom of the page.
 Once the upload is complete, you can now click the top-right Close button.
 You should now see the file uploaded to SageMaker Canvas.